Tanq16/blog_site/_posts/misc-tech/2023-04-29-docker-for-security.md

 In my Github repository for [Containerized Security Toolkit](https://github.com/tanq16/containerized-security-toolkit), I have shared a Docker image that I use for all my security-related work.
 This image is based on Ubuntu and contains all the tools that I use for security reviews and pentesting, including stuff like Nmap, Project Discovery tools, Scout Suite, Trivy, etc. The repo also has a CI process that builds the image regularly and pushes it to Docker Hub.
 Using a single Docker container for all my security-related work has been a game-changer.

+> To learn more about advanced workflows with the Containerized Security Toolkit, read the [companion guide in my blog](https://tanishq.page/blog/posts/cst-guide/).

 ## How is it Helpful?

 ### Standardized Environment